-The food probe was about accurate with the settings of my air conditioner thermostat.
+The food probe was pretty accurate with the settings of my air conditioner thermostat.

-The second thing we tried was to test the accuracy of the probes in water filled with ice cubes that we let sit for a few minutes to make sure the temperature should be almost 32 degrees.
+The second thing I tried was to test the accuracy of the probes in water filled with ice cubes that I let sit for a few minutes to make sure the temperature should be almost 32 degrees.

 I let the probes sit in the water for a few minutes to give it time to reach the right temperature.

-The grill probe did not gave me a reading lower than 37 degrees
+The grill probe did not give me a reading lower than 37 degrees

-The meat probe reached to 32 degrees and than gave the error that is was reading lower than 32 degrees.
+The meat probe reached 32 degrees and then gave the error that is was reading lower than 32 degrees.

 My oven is not really new so I got no idea how accurate the thermostat works.
-This means that the oven might be set on 225 but in reality might have a different temperature.
-I was only trying to find out if the difference in reading on the unit was consistent on this temperature.
+This means that the oven might be set on 225 but in reality, might have a different temperature.
+I was only trying to find out if the difference in reading on the unit was consistent with this temperature.

-The grill probe stayed most of the time 2 till 4 degrees lower than than the food probe.
+The grill probe stayed most of the time 2 to 4 degrees lower than than the food probe.

-Maybe the probes react different to the oven cycling on and of.
+Maybe the probes react differently to the oven cycling on and of.
 The food probe is thicker and longer so it might need more time to read right.

 The temperature fluctuated between 210 en 255 degrees on the Ivation dual probe thermometer.
 A the time the oven kicked in the probes stayed basically at the same temperature with the grill probe sometimes reading a little higher and the food probe catching up later.